MarkKozel/quickconfig/README.md

 Allow saving to file when starting with JS Object

 ### Version History
+1.1.1 - Added ability to save if class was initially instantiated as a JSON object

-1.1.0 - Added ability to send JavaScript object into constructor, rather than just file.
+Added ability to send JavaScript object into constructor, rather than just file.
 Included automatic write prevention when instantiated this way

 1.0.0 - Initial release.
 Read, Access, Update, Delete, Write (RAUDW) functionality complete